EhtishamAshraf/TurtleBotTrajControl_SMC/README.md

 ### Performance Metrics Evaluated
 1. Tracking Accuracy:
    - The deviation of the actual robot trajectory from the reference 8-shaped trajectory was computed for both controllers.
-   - The plots in MATLAB is created using the logged data from hardware
+   - The plots in MATLAB are created using the logged data from hardware.

 2. Robustness to Disturbances:
    - The controllers were tested under external disturbances.